-When you begin an implementation, it’s important to consider the make-up of your end users.
+When you begin an implementation, it’s essential to consider the makeup of your end users.

 Whether dealing with your colleagues and friends or meeting folks for the first time, you’ll want to know the data.